Validating an input on keypress instead of on change in Blazor

 </EditForm>

-This time, the value is bound after every keystroke.
-But, the validation doesn't work anymore 😦
+This time, the value is bound after every keystroke, but validation no longer works 😦

-When using the InputText component, the validation works because this component uses the current EditContext created by the EditForm and updates the value of the field.
-When using the input element, it updates the value of model.Text but it doesn't take into account the EditContext, so the validation rules are not evaluated.
+When using the InputText component, validation works because the component integrates with the EditContext created by EditForm and notifies it when the field value changes.
+When using a plain <input> element, the model value updates correctly but the EditContext is never notified, so the validation rules are never evaluated.

-The solution is to create a new component.
-You can create a new file named Shared/InputTextOnInput.razor with the following content:
+The solution is to create a custom component.
+Create a new file named Shared/InputTextOnInput.razor with the following content:

 Razor